 SiteGround is great for walking the tightrope between performance and affordability.
 But when the time comes to hop off the tightrope and truly focus on performance, Kinsta is where it’s at.

 While it’s not as cheap as SiteGround, Kinsta is the best option for high traffic sites that need rockstar performance.
 Kinsta does great in benchmark tests and has some of the most satisfied customers out there.
 So what makes Kinsta such a good choice?

 Kinsta is unique in that it’s completely powered by Google Cloud Platform.
 Yes, the same Google that handles trillions of searches per year (that is, Google knows a thing or two about building a reliable network).
 So what does that mean for your website?
 Between Google Cloud Platform and Kinsta, you get all kinds of cutting edge technology like:

-- Multiregional data centers (strategically placed to optimize performance)
+- Multiregional data centers (13+ data centers strategically placed to optimize performance)